noiseprotocol/noise_spec/noise.md

 A **pattern** specifies the sequence of descriptors that comprise a protocol.

-A simple pattern might describe a single **box** message that encrypts one plaintext from Alice to Bob.
-A more complex pattern might describe an interactive **handshake** whereby Alice and Bob mutually authenticate and arrive at a shared session key with forward secrecy.
+A simple pattern might describe a single message that encrypts one plaintext from Alice to Bob.
+A more complex pattern might describe an interactive protocol whereby Alice and Bob mutually authenticate and arrive at a shared session key with forward secrecy.

 Descriptors and patterns are abstract descriptions of messages and protocols.
 They need to be instantiated with a ciphersuite to give concrete messages and protocols.

-Some example Noise patterns are defined in Section 7.
+Some example patterns are defined in Section 9.

 2.3.
 Sessions and kernels
 --------------------------